hdragos/kubernetes-mastery-udemy/personal_notes/notes.md

 #### etcd

 A key-value store used internally by Kubernetes, present on master nodes.
+It stores critical data about the cluster.

+#### Kubelet

+The piece of software that interacts with the control plane and executes the given instructions.

 #### Master node